mrrusof/mrrusof.github.io/_posts/2016-02-14-adjacent-coins.markdown

 title: The Adjacent Coins Problem
 date: 2016-02-14
 author: Ruslán Ledesma-Garza
+summary: Choose a coin that maximizes your gain or minimizes your loss, but you have to do it in linear time and constant memory.
 ---

-Here is a problem that I considered solved for some time: The Adjacent Coins Problem.
-That, until
+Here is a problem that I considered solved for some months: The Adjacent Coins Problem.
+This is problem where you have to choose a coin that maximizes your gain or minimizes your loss, but you have to do it in linear time and constant memory.
-[some cool guy reviewed my
-code](https://github.com/mrrusof/algorithms/issues/1).
-I was
-impressed and humbled.
+Then, some three months ago, [some cool guy reviewed my code](https://github.com/mrrusof/algorithms/issues/1).
+I was impressed and humbled.
 Well, nobody's perfect, and that's ok.
-What is not ok is walking away.
-So this weekend, after some three months, I finally put some time together and got it done.
+So this weekend, I finally put some time together and got it done.
 This is how I solved it.